-Encyclopedia of Analytical Science, Third Edition examines the techniques that yield information on chemical systems and the instruments and methods used to separate, identify and quantify matter.
-Meticulously organized, clearly written and fully interdisciplinary, this updated edition cover three broad areas: analytical techniques (e.g., mass spectrometry, liquid chromatography, atomic spectrometry); areas of application (e.g., forensic, environmental and clinical); and analytes (e.g., arsenic, nucleic acids and polycyclic aromatic hydrocarbons), providing a one-stop resource for all analytical science queries.
-Key new topics covered include genomics, proteomics, metabolomics, increasingly complex hyphenated techniques, and more.
+The third edition of the Encyclopedia of Analytical Science, Ten Volume Set is a definitive collection of articles covering the latest technologies in application areas such as medicine, environmental science, food science and geology.
+Meticulously organized, clearly written and fully interdisciplinary, the Encyclopedia of Analytical Science, Ten Volume Set provides foundational knowledge across the scope of modern analytical chemistry, linking fundamental topics with the latest methodologies.
+Articles will cover three broad areas: analytical techniques (e.g., mass spectrometry, liquid chromatography, atomic spectrometry); areas of application (e.g., forensic, environmental and clinical); and analytes (e.g., arsenic, nucleic acids and polycyclic aromatic hydrocarbons), providing a one-stop resource for analytical scientists.

-- Presents articles split into three classes, creating an ideal resource for students, researchers and professionals
+Presents articles split into three broad areas: analytical techniques, areas of application and and analytes, creating an ideal resource for students, researchers and professionals

 Academics, researchers and students at undergraduate level and above including analytical chemists, biomedical researchers, earth scientists, environmental scientists, spectroscopists, forensic scientists, food scientists and technologists, pharmacologists and toxicologists, physicists.
 Within industry, biochemists, biologists and biotechnologists will also be interested